yym68686/Cerebr/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fyym68686%2Fcerebr)

-2. You can also deploy to Cloudflare Pages:
+2. You can deploy to Cloudflare Pages:

 ```bash
 # Install Wrangler CLI